miracle-2003/qrmakerdocs/changelog/faq.md

 **Cause**: This mostly happens because there is not enough memory available.
 You can check "Error" pages in cPanel to confirm

 **Solution**:
-Go to you cPanel
+- Go to you cPanel
-There find the tool "MultiPHP INI Editor"
+- There find the tool "MultiPHP INI Editor"
-Select the project
+- Select the project
-memory_limit put to 512M
+- memory_limit put to 512M
-This should bee enough
+- This should be enough
-Then try to update again
+- Then try to update again

 ### Error on update 503